-Employee commitment index 40% 55% Employees % of women in managerial positions 53.1% at least 50% The commitment index rose 5 p.p. in 2018 to 40%.
+Employee commitment index 40% 55% Employees % of women in managerial positions 53.1% at least 50%

+Environment

+The commitment index rose 5 p.p. in 2018 to 40%.
 The participation ratio was 73% (52% in 2017).

-Environment Implementation of the Group's "Green PZU" standard The standard and guidelines for execution were devised Fully implemented (100%) In November 2018 the "PZU Group Standard - Green PZU" was enacted with general guidelins for planned implementation in the environment.
+Implementation of the Group's

+In November 2018 the "PZU" standard - Green PZU" was enacted with general guidelins for planned implementation in the environment.
 They should be completed by the end of 2020.
-Risk Risk assessment framework score Cood lovel Cood lovel

-We we
+The standard and guidelines

+Fully implemented (100%)

-(BION) for PZU and PZU Życie management Financial commitment to social Social activities activity Percentage of suppliers adhering to Suppliers the "Code of CSR Best Practices for PZU's Suppliers"
+Risk Risk assessment framework score (BION) for PZU and PZU Życie Good level Good level Social Financial commitment to social activities activity PLN 86.8 million > PLN 50 million per annum Suppliers Percentage of suppliers adhering to the "Code of CSR Best Practices for PZU's Suppliers" The "Code of CSR Best Practices for PZU's Suppliers" was prepared 90% of contracts contain an obligation to adhere to the "Code of CSR Best Practices for PZU's Suppliers"